 In saying this, we take into consideration your body as a whole and treat according to the presenting symptoms, your lifestyle and dietary habits and also make note of any environmental or emotional distress that may be present.
 By understanding this allows us to design a treatment plan specific to your needs in hope that we can help successfully enhance your quality of life in combination with any current or usual care that you already receive.

 Cancer-related fatigue is difficult to understand unless you have truly experienced it.
-It is unlike any other fatigue you may have expereinced.
+It is unlike any other fatigue you may have experienced.
 It is commonly defined as a subjective feeling of physical, emotional or cognitive tiredness or exhaustion that is not proportional to the recently performed activity (3).
-Acupuncture is well-tolerated and may be effective in particular fatigue contexts that favourably affect symptoms that amplify fatigue such as:
+Acupuncture for post cancer related fatigue is still inconclusive but research is ongoing.
+Acupuncture may be effective in particular fatigue contexts that favourably affect symptoms that amplify fatigue such as: